codenotary/immudb-py/README.md

 ### Multi-key read and write

-Transactional multi-key read and write operations are supported by immudb and immupy.
+Transactional multi-key read and write operations are supported by immudb and immudb-py.
 Atomic multi-key write (all entries are persisted or none):

 ```python